mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 02 December 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
-- Forecast rising river levels today may lead to flooding.
-Flooding is possible on 01 December 2025 .
-Heavy rain is due to continue throughout today, subsequently flooding may continue over the next few days.
+- River levels are currently rising as a result of heavy rainfall.
+Further rainfall is due to continue overnight tonight into tomorrow, subsequently flooding may continue over the next few days.
 Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
 Flooded drains may affect the racecourse & Worcester CCG.

 Predicted peaks:-
-Bewdley 3.4m to 4.0m 04/12/2025 AM.
+Bewdley 3.4m to 4.0m 04/12/2025 AM
-Worcester 4.5m to 5.0m 04/12/2025 AM.
+Worcester 3.5m to 4.0m 04/12/2025 AM
-Diglis 3.5m to 4.0m 04/12/2025 AM.
+Diglis 3.5m to 4.0m 04/12/2025 AM
-Kempsey Yacht Club 5.5m to 6.0m 04/12/2025 PM.
+Kempsey Yacht Club 5.5m to 6.0m 04/12/2025 PM
-Saxons Lode 4.0m to 4.5m 04/12/2025 PM.
+Saxons Lode 4.0m to 4.5m 04/12/2025 PM

-We are closely monitoring the situation .
-Avoid using low lying footpaths and any bridges near local watercourses .
-Consider the installation of property flood resilience measures.
+We are closely monitoring the situation.
+Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
+Consider the installation of property flood resilience measures

-This message will be updated by 5:00PM on 01 December 2025 or as the situation changes.
+This message will be updated by 09:00am on 2 December 2025 or as the situation changes.

 <!-- flood_marker ends -->